Philosophy Department Graduate Student Handbook

 The body of the written, double-spaced dissertation proposal should be at least 3,000 but no more than 6,000 words and should include:

-• a working title
+• a working title;

-• an account of the topic and of its philosophical importance
+• an account of the topic and of its philosophical importance;

 • a word count at the end of the body of the proposal

-Committee and Proposal Defense
+Dissertation Proposal Committee and Proposal Defense

-The Dissertation Proposal Defense Committee comprises the mentor, the readers, and a fourth faculty member (examiner) chosen in consultation with the mentor and Director of Graduate Studies.
 The faculty members designated as readers agree to read the completed dissertation and possibly to be involved in the process of its production.
-The student is responsible for securing the agreement of all the faculty members to serve.
+The student is responsible for securing the agreement of all faculty members to serve.
 The student is also responsible for negotiating a two-hour time slot agreeable to all five parties involved and for reserving a room.
-While the "defense" may not take a full two hours, it should not go longer than two hours.
+While the defense may not take a full two hours, it should not go longer than two hours.

 The Dissertation

-The dissertation itself should be an original work of philosophical interpretation and/or argument, written in clear prose, as jargon free as the topic permits.
+The dissertation itself should be an original work of philosophical interpretation and/or argument, written in clear prose, and as jargon-free as the topic permits.
 It should demonstrate a high level of philosophical comprehension and an extensive mastery of the appropriate primary and secondary sources.
 The relevant literature is often far too large to be exhaustively mastered, but the dissertation should demonstrate the student’s ability to locate a significant body of texts appropriate to the topic and to employ them effectively (though not excessively) in developing the topic.
 It should demonstrate language skills appropriate to its subject matter.

 The dissertation should not exceed 350 pages, including notes and bibliography, in standard 12-point typeface.
 The purpose of this limitation is to compel the author to exercise judgment about what is essential to the project.
-Longer is often easier, but not necessarily better.

 Defense of the Dissertation

-When a student and her or his mentor and readers believe that the dissertation is ready to defend, the student should set a date for the defense and notify the DGS and departmental secretary.
+When a student and her or his mentor and readers believe that the dissertation is ready to defend, the student should set a date for the defense and notify the Director of Graduate Studies and departmental secretary.
 A defense occurs only when the mentor and the readers agree that the completed version that they have read is ready to be defended.

-The student's defense committee consists of her dissertation mentor, two readers, and two examiners.
-The mentor and the two readers will read the entire dissertation.
+The mentors and the readers will read the entire dissertation.
 The examiners will read a summary of about 20-25 pages.
-This can be taken directly from the Introduction and Conclusion of the dissertation or can be a separate essay.
+This can be taken directly from the Introduction and Conclusion of the dissertation or it can be a separate essay.

 The mentor and the student, in consultation with the Director of Graduate Studies, agree together on whom to invite to fill the other four slots.
 Normally, but not necessarily, those who served on the proposal committee will be on the defense committee as well.
-Once again it is the student’s task to secure the agreement of any new members of the committee and to arrange for the time and place of the defense.
+Once again, it is the student’s task to secure the agreement of any new members of the committee and to arrange for the time and place of the defense.

 The defense is scheduled for two hours, during which all five members of the committee will question the author in turn.
 Typically the mentor and readers will question the student for thirty minutes each, and the examiners will question the student for fifteen minutes each.
 It is not necessary that the author secure the agreement and consent of the committee members (even the mentor) to his or her main conclusions, but it is expected that these will be defended cogently and knowledgeably.
-Since the author is on the verge of passing from student to professional colleague of the examiners, she or he can expect to be pressed hard on central points in the manner that the examiners would press each other when presenting papers.
+Since the author is on the verge of passing from student to professional colleague of the examiners, they can expect to be pressed hard on central points in the manner that the examiners would press each other when presenting papers.

 The defense is open to the public, and students are invited to attend the defenses of other students prior to their own so as to get a sense of what it is like.
-At the conclusion of the defense the committee members will ask everyone else, including the author, to leave the room while they make their official decision whether or not the defense has been satisfactory.
+At the conclusion of the defense, the committee members will ask everyone else, including the author, to leave the room while they make their official decision whether or not the defense has been satisfactory.

 Registration